 |Inversnaid Nature Trail||1 miles (2 km)||Follow the lovely nature trail in this RSPB reserve by Loch Lomond on this short walk.
 The route starts at the Inversnaid Hotel and follows the West Highland Way along the loch before climbing to oak woodland and open moorland where there are fabulous views.
 Look out for pied flycatchers, buzzards and woodpeckers on the way.|

 If you would like to extend your walk you could continue along the West Highland Way in either direction.
-You could also the beautiful Inversnaid Falls which are a short stroll from the start of this route.
+You could also visit the beautiful Inversnaid Falls which are a short stroll from the start of this route.
 View Full Details>>

-|Loch Ard||4 miles (6 km)||Enjoy a walk or cycle along the beautiful Loch Ard, near Aberfoyle in the Loch Lomond and the Trossachs National Park.
 This circular route starts in the car park at the eastern end of the loch and takes you along the loch and through the surrounding woodland on good paths.
 On the way there are lovely view points with picnic benches where you can sit and admire the view over Loch Ard to the forests and surrounding hills.
 The route also passes a number of interesting sculptures with riddles and the pretty Lochan Ghleannain.
 You can easily extend your outing by continuing west along the miles of cycle and walking trails in the Loch Ard Forest.
 The Forestry Commision have created a number of fine waymarked trails to try including the Ben Lomond Viewpoint Trail and the Loch Ard Sculpture Trail.

-There are also great cycling and walking trails to Loch Katrine, Loch Venachar and Loch Drunkie.
+There are also great cycling and walking trails to Loch Katrine, Loch Achray and Loch Venachar and Loch Drunkie.
 View Full Details>>